Sustainability at the Careers Service

 Employer responses

-Since we have introduced this initiative in February 2020, more than 5,000 recruiters have logged in to the CareerConnect system and have had to answer our 4 questions on sustainability.
-Below is an overview of the responses we have received so far (data recorded in September 2022):
+Since we have introduced this initiative in February 2020, thousands of recruiters have logged in to the CareerConnect system and have had to answer our 4 questions on sustainability.

 1. Does your organisation recognise the climate crisis, agree with the